 Mortgage in Arizona

-Even though much of Arizona is a desert, it's arguably one of the best places to live in the US and a hotspot for retirees.
-The state is also home to one of seven wonders of the world, the Grand Canyon.
-Part of the allure of moving to Arizona is the warm, dry climate and affordable housing.
-For example, in Phoenix, the median home price is around $275,000, and the median household income is $69,000.
+Even though much of Arizona is desert, it's arguably one of the best places to live in the US and a hotspot for retirees.
+The state is also home to one of the seven wonders of the world, the Grand Canyon.
+Part of Arizona's allure is its warm, dry climate and affordable housing.
+In Phoenix, for example, the median home price is around $275,000, and the median household income is $69,000.
 That makes Phoenix one of the more affordable metro areas, and you can see how much you'd pay for a home here with our Arizona mortgage calculator!

 Fortunately, moving to the Grand Canyon state is pretty simple.
 Here's what you need to know about mortgages in the desert!

-For residents looking to buy a home or condo in Arizona, there are three primary types of mortgages that you can have.
+If you're looking to buy a home or condo in Arizona, there are three primary mortgage types to consider.

-• Arizona conventional mortgage: If you have a credit score of at least 620, this mortgage is a possibility for you.
-You'll need a debt-to-income ratio below 43%, though.
-If you don't have at least 20% down, you'll need to pay PMI.
-Conventional mortgages are the only loan products that can work for vacation properties.
-So, if you're planning on being a snowbird to Arizona, you'll need to look at rates for these loans (not FHA or VA).
+• Arizona conventional mortgage: If you have a credit score of at least 620, this mortgage is an option for you.
+You'll also need a debt-to-income ratio below 43%, and if you put less than 20% down, you'll pay PMI.
+Conventional mortgages are the only loan products that work for vacation properties.
+So, if you plan on being a snowbird in Arizona, look at rates for these loans (not FHA or VA).

-• Arizona FHA mortgage: FHA loans are perfect for first-time homebuyers in the Phoenix area.
-The primary reason for this is that you can buy a home with as little as 3.5% down.
-Given that the average home is under $300k, that means you can be a homeowner with as little as $10k saved.
+• Arizona FHA mortgage: FHA loans are perfect for first-time homebuyers in the Phoenix area because you can buy a home with as little as 3.5% down.
+Given that the average home is under $300k, you could become a homeowner with as little as $10k saved.
 You will need a credit score higher than 580, though.
-If you have a score between 500-579, you'll need 10% down.
-The only downside to these loans is that they require PMI for the mortgage duration (you can eliminate this, though, by refinancing).
+If your score is between 500-579, you'll need 10% down.
+The only downside is that these loans require PMI for the mortgage duration (you can eliminate it by refinancing).

 • Arizona VA mortgage: If you have a credit score of 660 or above and you're an eligible veteran, this loan is probably the best option.
 You won't need to pay PMI, and you can own a home with as little as 0% down.
 With Arizona's closing cost assistance programs, this means you can be a homeowner with minimal money.